Gareth Shute

 Gareth Hal Shute (born 1 September 1973) is a non-fiction author, musician and journalist from New Zealand.

 Career

 Shute's first book, Hip Hop Music In Aotearoa was published in 2004, and won an award at the NZ book awards in 2005.
 He went on to write four more books: Making Music In New Zealand, Insights: New Zealand Artists Talk About Creativity, NZ Rock: 1987-2007 and Concept Albums.
+After taking a break from writing books for over a decade, in 2025 Shute returned with Songs From The Shaky Isles: A Short History Of Popular Music In New Zealand.

 Shute has also been a music columnist for New Zealand Music Magazine and continues to write for the music history website, Audioculture.